What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Method

 \subsection{Design}

 The goal of this research is \textbf{to identify and address the challenges and limitations of fine-grained emotion analysis in mobile app reviews}.
 Our study focuses on the adaptation of an emotion taxonomy, the analysis of the complexities of human annotation, and the reliability of LLMs for automated annotation.
-To achieve this goal, we issue the following research questions (RQ):
+The following use cases illustrate how this fine-grained emotion analysis can support RE-related feedback gathering tasks by uncovering insights beyond traditional polarity-based analysis.